TALK TO SALES

 • Whether or not the organization approved or declined reimbursement

-The statute of limitations for HRA claims under IRS law is seven years, so it’s best practice to hang on to HRA claim documentation for seven years.
+The statute of limitations for HRA claims under IRS law is seven years, so it's best practice to hang on to HRA claim documentation for at least that long.

 Conclusion

-Navigating HRA and health stipend claim rules can be a thorny task for small business owners, benefits administrators, and HR professionals.
-While it’s possible to self-administer an HRA or health stipend, businesses must be sure they’re up to the challenge of substantiation, drafting plan documents, staying on top of employee communication, processing reimbursement requests, storing documentation, and more.
+While it's possible to self-administer an HRA, it's not easy.
+Employers have to deal with the challenge of substantiation, drafting plan documents, staying on top of employee communication, processing reimbursement requests, storing documentation, and more.

-That’s what makes having a benefits administration software and an award-winning customer support team on your side a necessity.
-At PeopleKeep, we ensure you maintain compliance with federal law and complex IRS rules while you get a simple, cost-controlled benefit you and your employees can afford.
+That's what makes having benefits administration software and an award-winning customer support team on your side a necessity.
+At PeopleKeep, we help you maintain compliance with federal law and complex IRS rules for HRAs.
+In return, you get a simple, cost-controlled benefit that you and your employees can afford.

-Contact a personalized benefits advisor today to see how an HRA or health stipend can work for your organization
+Schedule a call with a personalized benefits advisor to learn how an HRA can work for your organization!